I know I want to go to college, but I’m not sure what to do next? Who can help me?

-Bring or mail the original completed certificate to TC3 admissions, or drop it off at either of our Extension Centers.
+Bring or mail the original completed certificate to the admissions office, or drop it off at either of our Extension Centers.

-I attended TC3 classes more than 10 years ago.
+I attended Tompkins Cortland classes more than 10 years ago.
 Will these credits still count toward a degree program now?

 Most credits will count depending on the program in which you were enrolled, and what you want to enroll in now.
 The only program that has age restrictions on credits is Nursing.
 You can contact admissions at 844-8222, Ext.
 4320 for more information.

 I have a disability, whom do I contact to get assistance?

 The College’s Coordinator of Access and Equity Services can provide assistance.

 I plan to transfer to a four-year College.
 How do I find out what will transfer?

 Visit the College’s Transfer Services provides information about transferring to four-year colleges and universities.